Skip to main content

 () accept_message() impure asm "ACCEPT";

-Sets the current gas limit gl to its maximum allowed value gm and resets the gas credit gc to zero, decreasing the value of gr by gc in the process.
-In other words, the current smart contract agrees to buy some gas to finish the current transaction.
-This action is required to process external messages that carry no value (hence no gas).
+This function sets the current gas limit gl to its maximum possible value gm and resets the gas credit gc to zero.
+At the same time, it deducts the previous gas credit gc from the remaining gas reserve gr.
+Simply put, the smart contract agrees to purchase gas to complete the transaction.
+This function is required when processing external messages that do not carry any value and do not provide gas.

 set_gas_limit